 1. Science-Backed Design: Why Multiple Chambers Matter

-Beneficial insects have divergent needs:
+Beneficial insects have

-- Ladybugs and lacewings seek wood shavings or pinecones for overwintering, emerging in spring to devour aphids and mites.
+Solitary bees (like mason or leafcutter bees) require 6–10 mm bamboo tubes to nest and lay eggs.
+Ladybugs and lacewings seek wood shavings or pinecones for overwintering, emerging in spring to devour aphids and mites.
+Butterflies use bark-covered compartments for temporary shelter and hibernation.

 Unlike single-chamber designs, this multi-room setup prevents cross-species conflicts and caters to specialized behaviors.
 For example, Shanghai’s Chenshan Botanical Garden uses separate chambers filled with bamboo, pinecones, and bark to attract diverse species—proving targeted design works.